Dr Kerry Burton

 Washington Singer 121

 Washington Singer Laboratories, University of Exeter, Perry Road, Prince of Wales Road, Exeter, EX4 4QG, UK

-As a geographer, Kerry's research examines the role of civil society within environmental action and sustainability.
-Her PhD explored the alternative economic and organisational spaces of international climate justice activism.
-Kerry's recent work has focussed on just transitions, community-led initiatives, sustainability practices, and alternative economic spaces.
-As part of the Exeter Multidisciplinary Plastics Research team (EXeMPLaR), Kerry is researching how local and community initiatives can contribute to a circular economy through reconfiguring relationships between people and material goods through sharing, repairing, reusing, and reimagining.
+My research examines the role of civil society participation within natural resource management, environmental action, and sustainability transitions.
+My PhD explored the alternative political, economic, and organisational spaces of international climate justice activism.
+Current research examines just transitions, community-led initiatives, sustainability practices, and alternative economic spaces.
+As part of the Exeter Multidisciplinary Plastics Research team (ExeMPLaR), I am currently researching how civil society initiatives can contribute to a circular economy through reconfiguring relationships between people and material goods through sharing, repairing, reusing, and reimagining.